laiyutong/AWS/AWS workshop/AWS workshop1/README.md

 <h1>GenAI and image recognition</h1>
 <h2>Introduction of AWS services</h2>
-<b>Amazon Rekognition</b>: offers pre-trained and customizable computer vision (CV) capabilities to extract information and insights from your images and videos.<br><br>
+<b>Amazon Rekognition</b>: offers pre-trained and customizable computer vision (CV) capabilities to extract information and insights from your images and videos.
+With Amazon Rekognition, you can identify objects, people, text, scenes, and activities in images and videos, as well as detect any inappropriate content.<br><br>
 <b>DynamoDB</b>: .<br><br>
 <b>IAM</b>: .<br><br>
 <b>Elastic Beanstalk</b>: .<br>